Updated: Dec 1, 2020

 Have you ever been in the pet store looking at dog foods and felt overwhelmed?
 Maybe the well meaning clerk tried to help, but then you got information overload and REALLY didn't know what to pick.
 Or maybe you asked your vet and they suggested a prescription food.
 There is so much to know about nutrition, and so many damn choices!
 How the heck does the average person figure out what the hell to feed their dog?????
 Hopefully this post will help you.

-So, onto actual food information.
-For starters, did you know that on every bag of dog food their is calorie information?
-Much like with human food people get caught up in the proteins and carbs, but do not look a the calories.
-My crew for instance is on FirstMate, which has a higher kcal per cup rating than many dog foods because my 3 young dogs have high metabolisms and need to keep weight on not off, and my 2 seniors also still have high metabolisms and need the weight kept on.
+So, on to actual food information.
+For starters, did you know that on every bag of dog food there is calorie information?
+Much like with human food people get caught up in the proteins and carbs, but do not look at the calories.
+My crew for instance is on Nutrisource.
+The boys are on the higher kcal per cup rating because they have high metabolisms and need to keep weight on not off, and my 2 seniors also still have high metabolisms and need the weight kept on.
 Do not fall into the trap that all "weight management" foods are created equal!
 It may have lower protein and carbs but if the calories are still high it won't help them lose weight.
 As a point of reference, when I am looking for high calorie food for my crew I want a food with 500 Kcals/cup or higher.
 There is of course mixed opinions on if "byproducts" are good or bad in pet foods.
-Personally, I don't feed foods that list "by product meals" for an example our FirstMate food lists "Chicken Meal" as the first ingredient.
+Personally, I don't feed foods that list "by product meals" for an example another food we like, FirstMate, lists "Chicken Meal" as the first ingredient.
 What that means, dehydrated chicken meat.
-If you see just "Chicken" that means the weight before the water was removed, so there' actually less chicken in their than you would think.
+If you see just "Chicken" that means the weight before the water was removed, so there's actually less chicken in there than you would think.
 Chicken meal is the after water is removed weight, so there is actually more.
 Vitamins and minerals will be listed.
 Fruits and veggies will be listed.
 Don't worry if you see chicken fat listed, this is a natural source of glucosimine and chondroitin that is actually better digested by pets than synthetic vitamins.
 If your pet tends to get over weight, for starters do not free feed them.
 You can not monitor exactly how much they are getting.
 Give them 1-2 meals a day of measured food.
 Check your foods calories, it should be lower in proteins, carbs AND calories (less than 400kcals/cup is a good start, lower the better for weight loss).
 If you have multiple dogs, it is also best not to free feed as you can not know for sure who's getting what.
 When it was just my senior pointer I free fed her because she was good at self regulation (she didn't eat herself silly and get fat) as it was easy for me.
 But any time I added another dog it was back to 2 meals a day.
 If you find yourself feeding tons of cups a day and having to buy lower quality foods to keep up, seek out a higher calorie food.
 As an example my young pointer was on 4-5 cups a day when he arrived and was still too skinny.
 I switched him to a higher calorie food and now on 2-2.5 cups per day he is at a proper weight.
 Don't just throw more food at a skinny dog hoping they'll gain weight, if the calories are too low they won't and you will get frustrated.

 Vitamins, should we be adding them?
 I am of the opinion that if you have done your food research correctly, no. Most synthetic vitamins are not absorbed anyway (neither are they in people in fact) and you can have too much of a good thing.
 Now, if your pet is sick or nursing or quite elderly; then yes maybe an animal specific multi vitamin is a good addition to their food.
 I do love Grizzly Salmon Oil products as an additive ,but oh boy does it SMELL AWFUL!
 It smells awful putting it on their food and their breath (I don't notice a worse smell in their poop though) If the smell gets to you they make a Krill Oil supplement that doesn't smell.
 I do add pumpkin on occasion for bulk, if you notice soft stools.
 Pure, 100% pumpkin has fiber in it that helps calm the stomach and firm the stool (DO NOT use pumpkin pie filling, it must be pure pumpkin) The one additive I do use almost always is bone broth.
 It is a much better way to entice them to eat than adding wet food (and cheaper too), you only need a small bit of it.
 It is great for their joints, gut and digestive health, helps enhance hydration (especially important in the summer heat and after exercising), can increase appetite in sick or overly picky dogs, and aids in skin and coat health.
 Raw bones are a great addition as well.
 Raw (thawed or frozen) or smoked are the only types of bones to give.
 Do not give them the ham bone you made soup with, do not give them the rib bones from the oven.
 These bones are too soft and can splinter in their intestines and cause major issues.
 They also don't digest as well.
 Most pet stores have proper bones.
 Also, never give your pet rawhides.
 The bleaching processed used to make them white is harmful to dogs and they are indigestible which can lead to blockages.